GermanBrainRot/Project-Galileo/README.md

     In fact, if we think someone is complicit in actual criminal activity, why not try to have a conversation with them before witnesses and see whether they say something that incriminates them?
 A lot of social crime happens because people are just never held legally accountable.
 They hide in their echo chamber, thinking that crime is just normal.

-    (I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here) ✅
+    I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here; and I sincerely hope that we find that the system is actually still working and we only had *a lot* of bad apples, since a revolution is not something that anyone who knows anything about history would *want* to live through. ✅

 11. We do not live in a system, we live in an evolving historic organism. ✅